Bachelor of Music (Music Performance, Musicology, Ethnomusicology, Composition)

 Important!
 Please make sure you have read the How to Apply information for this course prior to reading the audition requirements below.

 All applicants will be required to submit a video recorded audition via the supplementary application form, due Friday 11 June 2021.

 Music Performance audition

-You may be required to attend more than one audition if you apply for multiple specialisations or instruments.
+You will be required to submit more than one audition if you apply for multiple specialisations or instruments.
 Please check the requirements for each specialisation as they may differ.

 - Select each piece from the Western Art Music repertoire (except for electric guitar and bass).

 - Pieces should be of contrasting style, period and composer (e.g. works from the Baroque, Romantic and 20th century repertoires).